linuxhw/hw-probe/README.md

 * Debian 8 and newer
 * openSUSE 12.0 and newer
 * Manjaro 0.8 and newer
+* MX Linux 14 and newer
 * ROSA Linux R1 and newer
 * elementary OS 0.2 and newer
-* Fedora 15 and newer (need to add `fuse-libs` package to host on Fedora 15, 16 and 17)
+* Fedora 15 and newer (need to add `fuse-libs` package on Fedora 15, 16 and 17)
 * RHEL 7 and newer
 * CentOS 7 and newer
 * Puppy Linux 6.0 and newer (Tahr64, XenialPup64, BionicPup64, etc.)